nylas/nylas-mail/docs_src/guides/GettingStarted-2.md

 Let's poke around and change what the sidebar displays.

-Just like in the last tutorial, you'll find the code responsible for the sidebar in`lib/my-message-sidebar.cjsx`.
-Take a look at the`render`method -- this generates the content which appears in the sidebar.
+Just like in the last tutorial, you'll find the code responsible for the sidebar in `lib/my-message-sidebar.cjsx`.
+Take a look at the `render` method -- this generates the content which appears in the sidebar.

 \(How does it get in the sidebar?
-See[Interface Concepts](https://nylas.github.io/nylas-mail/docs/InterfaceConcepts.html)and look at`main.cjsx`for clues.
+See [Interface Concepts](https://nylas.github.io/nylas-mail/docs/InterfaceConcepts.html) and look at `main.cjsx` for clues.
 We'll dive into this more later in the guide.\)

 We can change the sidebar to display the contact's email address as well.
-Check out the[Contact attributes](https://nylas.github.io/nylas-mail/docs/Contact.html)and change the`_renderContent`method to display more information:
+Check out the [Contact attributes](https://nylas.github.io/nylas-mail/docs/Contact.html) and change the `_renderContent` method to display more information:

 ```js
 _renderContent: =>